 Decluttering

-If you are not new here, you know 2022 has been all about getting my house decluttered for the upcoming move.
+If you are not new here, you know 2022 has been all about getting my house decluttered and staged to sell for the upcoming move.

 Well, now it’s time to sell the house, and no one wants to buy a house that looks all cramped.